obiPlabon/color-switcher/README.md

 Yes, you can use **Color Switcher** however and wherever you want.

-Feel free, it is totaly freeeee ☺
+Feel free, it is totally free...